anushavaidya/Map-My-World/README.md

 Send move command via teleop package to control your robot and observe real-time visualization in the environment rtabmapviz.
 `rtabmap-databaseViewer ~/.ros/rtabmap.db`

-View database Once you statisfied with your move, press Ctrl + c to exit then view your database with
+ View database once you are statisfied with your move, press Ctrl + c to exit then view your database with `rtabmap-databaseViewer ~/.ros/rtabmap.db`

-`rtabmap-databaseViewer ~/.ros/rtabmap.db`
  Remember to rename your ~/.ros/rtabmap.db before your next attempt since it will be deleted due to the launch file setting in mapping.launch